 One more factor to consider is that even if you could power your car on hydrogen, where would you get it?
 Hydrogen fueling stations are few and far between.
-In the United States, Southern California has a just a few.
+In the United States, California is the only state with hydrogen fueling stations.
 It is possible to get a hydrogen refueling system for your home, but these systems tap into natural gas lines.
 The natural gas has to be converted into hydrogen fuel for a vehicle.

-All things considered, it appears as though reliable hydrogen fuel technology is still a ways off.
-Hydrogen does promise a chance for a highly renewable resource to power vehicles and to decrease harmful emissions, yet there are some significant technological hurdles to jump before it becomes a mainstream fuel source.
+All things considered, reliable hydrogen fuel technology is still in the works.
+Hydrogen does promise a chance for a highly renewable resource to power vehicles and decrease harmful emissions, yet there are some significant technological hurdles to jump before it becomes a mainstream fuel source.
 Automakers are in various developmental stages of fuel cell technology, and hydrogen-powered vehicles may be widespread soon; however, the much less credible "water-powered" cars will likely never come to the showroom floor.

-For more information about hydrogen, fuel cells and other related topics, follow the links on the next page.
+For more information about hydrogen, fuel cells and other related topics, follow the links below.

 Related HowStuffWorks Articles